-- Personal Directives: what kind of measures do you want taken to keep you alive (or not)
+- Advance Directives: what kind of measures do you want taken to keep you alive (or not)

-- Health Care Delegates: who will speak for you if and when you are unable
+- Substitute Decision Maker: who will speak for you if and when you are unable

 - Funeral Planning: care of your body, funeral ceremony, disposal of corpse, and more.

 Canadian ZOOM schedule (Atlantic time)…

 - Fridays, January 15, 22, 29, noon-2 pm